dhis2/developer-portal/blog/2024-11-28-developer-portal-restructure.md

 You can find the [Design System](/design-system) in the top bar navigation of the Developer Portal, while the [Web UI components](/docs/ui/webcomponents) are found in the Reference Docs section.

 We've also moved the interactive demo into the developer portal, but it still lives as a separate page.
-You can find the [Interactive Demo](pathname:///demo/) from within each Web UI component page through the in-line demo's.
+You can find the [Interactive Demo](pathname:///demo/) from within each Web UI component page through the in-line demos.

 ### Mobile Documentation